JGSNETO/JGSNETO/README.md

 ## Hello, all!!

-I am an admirer of technology and innovation.
+I am an automotive engineer admirer of technology and innovation applied for the automotive indrustry.
-I have 23 years old and current located in Betim-MG/Brazil.
 This repository will be used to share my research and projects.
-My main focus it is in embedded systems.
+My main focus it is in stacks related with automotive industry.

 ### 🖥️ Tecnologies and Tools: